Skip to content

 Does going car-free actually save money or is it more complicated than that?

-For many people in urban areas the savings are real and meaningful, but it is worth considering the full picture including any costs a car currently absorbs, such as transporting equipment, doing a weekly supermarket run, or making irregular long-distance trips.
+For many people in urban areas the savings are real and meaningful, but it is worth noting the full picture including any costs a car currently absorbs, such as transporting equipment, doing a weekly supermarket run, or making irregular long-distance trips.
 Some people find a hybrid approach — no owned car, but flexible access to one — offers the best balance.
 This calculator can help illustrate that.

 Related Calculators